Nilshut/data-visualization-project3/README.md

 #### Data / task abstraction

-We used the java script library d3 (https://github.com/d3/d3) to create a dynamic, interactive data visualization.
-Our starting point were the gepris dfg data from which we derived the data for our visualization.
-Following ypu can see the ER model of our data:
+We used the JavaScript library [`d3`](https://github.com/d3/d3) to create a dynamic, interactive data visualization.
+We based our data model on the Gepris DFG data.
+The following figure shows the data model in an ER diagram:

 ![](pics/data_er.png)

-We have splitted the data in three tables.
-One table contains all the data we need for the filtering process (filtered_data.csv).
-For the filtering we are using the crossfilter2 library (https://github.com/crossfilter/crossfilter) which enables fast filtering over different filter dimensions.
-The filter process returns a list of projects, which satisfy the selected filter options.
-We use the second table (filtered_persons_projects.csv) which contains the connection between the projects and the people and the list of projects to get the information who worked in the selected projects.
-Furthermore we calculate links between the persons.
-We create links between persons who work together in a project and if they work together in multiple projects we account this. \
+We have split the data into three tables.
+The first of which contains all persons and their institutions (nodes.csv).
+The second table contains all projects ans is used for filtering (filtered_data.csv).
+To filter we use the [`crossfilter2`](https://github.com/crossfilter/crossfilter) library which enables fast filtering across different filter dimensions.
+The result of filtering is a list of projects, which satisfy the selected filter criteria. \
+The last table (filtered_persons_projects.csv) contains information on which people collaborated on which projects.
+Based on this we calculate links between persons.
+All persons working on one project together are linked and will therefore be refpresented as a link in the visualized data.
+If people worked together on multiple projects, the weight of the links is increased.\
-Now we are ready for the network visualization: we draw a force directed graph with d3.
-The nodes represent the person and the links are the calculated connections between them.
-We enrich the node data with the third table (nodes.csv) including the person names and their institutions. \
+Now we are ready for the network visualization: we draw a force directed graph with `d3`.
+The nodes represent the persons from the first table and the links are the calculated connections between them. \
-The user can interact with the visualization in many different ways.
-For example he can zoom into the network, select a node by hovering over it and see additional information to the person on the a sidebar.
-Also he can grab a node and change his position.
+Users can interact with the visualization in many different ways.
+They can zoom into the network, select a node by hovering over it and see additional information about the person and the projects they worked on in the sidebar.
+They can grab a node and change its position.
+They can filter all data in the graph by either selecting an institution, a person or a subject or selecting ranges of years or duration from the bar charts.
 To learn more about the different interaction possibilities see the [ Manual ](#manual).
 Note that we do not aim to analyse our data but instead to aid analysis through visualisation.

 #### Visual encoding / interaction design:
 As we aim to visualise potentially very complex relations between people, a network presented itself as the best option.